'Kiki' Mladenovic downs Muguruza as impressive run continues

 With Alize Cornet taking on Caroline Garcia in the fourth round on Monday, two Frenchwomen will be in the last eight for the first time since 1994.

-That year, Mary Pierce reached the final, losing to Spaniard Arantxa Sanchez-Vicario.
-Pierce went on to lift the Suzanne Lenglen Cup in 2000, the last Frenchwoman to do so.
+That year, Mary Pierce, the last Frenchwoman to lift the Suzanne Lenglen Cup in 2000, reached the final, losing to Spaniard Arantxa Sanchez.

-The absence of Serena Williams, who is expecting a child, and Maria Sharapova, who was denied a wilcard on her return from a doping ban, means the draw is wide open for Mladenovic to finally end the wait for a home champion.

-The 24-year-old got off to a flying start against Muguruza, who peppered the court with unforced errors as the Frenchwoman opened a 4-1 lead.